lance0le/Semantic-Segmentation-Suite/cannabis/ReadMe.md

 To predict with new images:

-` python main.py --dataset cannabis --mode predict --image [image_name] --crop_height 256 --crop_width 352 --model FRRN-A `
+` python main.py --dataset cannabis --mode predict --image [file] --crop_height 256 --crop_width 352 --model FRRN-A `

 Predicted mask will appear in the repo directory.
 Use `overlay.py` to overlay predicted mask onto original image (will add ability to overlay from command line later).